 I’ve been having folks mail me their wheels and brake backing plates and I can turn their hubs, and machine new brake linings made from material I purchase from the company “Vintage Brake” (very high performance).
 I cut it, counter drill, rivet and bake it (it cures when baked).
 Then I machine it to fit the diameter of the newly machined hub.

-My opinion is that while I haven’t had Scottie cut a drum for me, I wouldn’t hesitate to try him, as he does very good work.
+While I haven’t had Scottie cut a drum for me, I wouldn’t hesitate to try him, as he does very good work.